junxit/us-congress-bills-119/metadata.md

 - 2025-08-15 — Placed on the Union Calendar, Calendar No. 184.
 - 2025-08-15 — Reported by the Committee on Small Business.
 H. Rept.
 119-226.
 - 2025-08-15 — Reported by the Committee on Small Business.
 H. Rept.
 119-226.
+- 2025-12-01 — Considered under suspension of the rules. (consideration: CR H4914-4916)
+- 2025-12-01 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+4495.
+- 2025-12-01 — Motion to reconsider laid on the table Agreed to without objection.
+- 2025-12-01 — Mr. Williams (TX) moved to suspend the rules and pass the bill.
+- 2025-12-01 — On motion to suspend the rules and pass the bill Agreed to by voice vote. (text: CR H4914-4916)
+- 2025-12-01 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by voice vote. (text: CR H4914-4916)